Uclusion/uclusion-blog/_posts/2021-09-01-1-on-autonomy.md

 ---
 Looking back on my 19 years as a developer with some very long stints in positions, I can say this with some certainty:
 If you want to remain employable as a developer, you either have the autonomy to completely change how you do things, or you should be practicing interview questions.
-Unfortunately I didn't know this at the time, so I got to learn lesson the hard way: awkward interviews and many hours re-skilling.
+Unfortunately I didn't know this at the time, so I learned the hard
+way: awkward interviews and many hours re-skilling.

 ### Why autonomy is so important
 One of the core responsibilities of a software developer is to solve problems in the best possible way, factoring in